anoma/nspec/docs/tutorial/engines/index.md

 !!! note

-	The treatment of local wall-clock time is still in alpha stage, but we may need it to mitigate possible limitations of the partial synchrony abstraction
+	The treatment of local wall-clock time is still experimental;
+    however, we may need it to mitigate possible limitations of the partial synchrony abstraction
 	(see, e.g.,
 	[The Economic Limits of Permissionless Consensus](https://arxiv.org/pdf/2405.09173)).